hamidshapps/stores-service/README.md

 # Store service
 This is the service for stores features

+## Five closest Jumbo
+This is a feature which returns five closest Jumbo stores to the give coordinate as meter.

 ## Run tests
 `mvn test` can be used to run all unit tests